shiwanghua/SharedFiles/README.md

 # SharedFiles
-Mainly some ppt, pdf files for easily management
+Mainly some ppt, pdf files for easily management and shared.